mattdeloia/CATTConV/README.md

 ## Self-Efficacy Correlations

-##### Northrop Grumman Cybersecurity and Non-cybersecurity respondents rated Self-Efficacy for the knowledge and ability to work in the cybersecurity field.
+##### Northrop Grumman Cybersecurity and Non-cybersecurity respondents rated self-efficacy for “the level of knowledge” and “the ability” to work in the cybersecurity field".
+Several personality dimensions display moderate positive correlations.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->